RemitzSoftware/FEInterview/README.md

 ### Part 2
 Let's update the report so that you can click into a more detailed view.

-* Make client name "clickable" that will take you to a detailed view
+* Make client name "clickable" that will take you to a detailed view in a new page/route

 ### Part 3
 Create a new view that retrieves the detailed data from a specific client.

 * Make an "API call" to `GET#/reports/clients/{client ID}`
     * Just use a single random item from the mock data in `data.json`
+    * Bonus: Find the matching client record in the `data.json` file
     * Bonus: Use `axios-mock-adapter` library to make API calls to: `https://api.example.com/reports/clients/{id}` and have it return the matching client record from `data.json`
 * Show MTD (month to date) numbers for:
     * Customers